ouspg/CompSec/Lab1_Network/README.md

 ## Background

-It might be a very good guess, if we suppose that nowadays the most of us are browsing the Internet on a daily basis.
+It is very likely that nowadays the most of us are browsing the Internet on a daily basis.
 We are using wide variety of platforms and browsers to access different kind websites or web applications.

 In many cases, user is able to give some kind of *input* to these websites or applications, regardless of platform or browser.